 In this section we show that the spatial profile of the interface state can be controlled via the Peierls phase.
-As shown in Fig. 6(a)-Fig. 6(c), if we reduce $\phi_2$ from $\pi/2$ gradually, the interface state becomes more and more extended at first.
-With small enough $\phi_2$ , its wavefunction extends into the bulk of the right part, as shown in Fig. 6(c).
+As shown in Figs. 6(a)-6(c), if we reduce $\phi_2$ from $\pi/2$ gradually, the interface state becomes more and more extended at first.
+With small enough $\phi_2$ , its wave function extends into the bulk of the right part, as shown in Fig. 6(c).
 If $\phi_2$ further decreases, we find from Fig. 6(d) that the interface state eventually becomes localized to the right open boundary.
-In particular, when $\phi_2$ vanishes, the heterostructure reduces to a homogeneous sample with winding number w = 1, and thereby one can observe two chiral edge states localized at the left and right boundaries, respectively.
-Notice that as $\phi_2$ changes, the
+In particular, when $\phi_2$ vanishes, the heterostructure reduces to a homogeneous sample with the winding number w = 1, and thereby one can observe two chiral edge states localized at the left and right boundaries, respectively.
+Notice that as $\phi_2$ changes, the interface state remains on the same sublattice (i.e., it always resides on B sites here), even when it becomes extended during the process.
+At the same time, the left edge state is insensitive to $\phi_2$ .